rammazzoti2000/rammazzoti2000/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Professional Skills
+- 👨🏽‍💻 I’m currently working on Calculator ReactApp
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on DevPost
 - 💬 Ask me about anything, I am happy to help